-- 1. Member States which intend to establish enhanced cooperation between themselves under Clause N shall address a request to the Commission, which may submit a proposal to the Council to that effect.
+1. Member States which intend to establish enhanced cooperation between themselves in one of the areas referred to in this Treaty shall address a request to the Commission, which may submit a proposal to the Council to that effect.
 In the event of the Commission not submitting a proposal, it shall inform the Member States concerned of the reasons for not doing so.

-Those Member States may then submit an initiative to the Council d esigned to obtain authorisation for the cooperation concerned. - 2.
-The authorisation referred to in paragraph 1 shall be granted by the Council, acting by a qualified majority after consulting the European Parliament on a proposal from the Commission or at the initiative of at least eight Member States, in compliance with Clauses A to F. The votes of the members of the Council shall be weighted in accordance with Article 205(2) of the Treaty es tablishing the European Community.
+2. Authorisation to establish enhanced cooperation as referred to in paragraph 1 shall be granted, in compliance with Articles 43 to 45 of the Treaty on European Union, by the Council, acting by a qualified majority on a proposal from the Commission and after consulting the European Parliament.
+When enhanced cooperation relates to an area covered by the procedure referred to in Article 251 of this Treaty, the assent of the European Parliament shall be required.

-A member of the Council may request that the matter be referred to the European Council before the Council takes a decision.
+A member of the Council may request that the matter be referred to the European Council.
+After that matter has been raised before the European Council, the Council may act in accordance with the first subparagraph of this paragraph.